 Her bravado had done her no good.
-The man took another step toward her, trapping her between himself and the back of the little room.
+The man had taken another step toward her, trapping her between himself and the back of the little room.
 He leaned into her face.

-He roared like a bull, his hand going to his neck in utter disbelief.
-She had no idea what his friends were doing behind him, since he blocked her view, but no matter.
+He’d roared like a bull, his hand going to his neck in utter disbelief.
+She’d had no idea what his friends were doing behind him, since he blocked her view, but no matter.
 She opened her mouth and screamed at the top of her lungs.

-Before Mia could take another breath to scream again, the man charged her.
+Before Mia could take another breath to scream again, the man had charged her.
 She brought her hands up instinctively, still clutching the knife, and slashed at him wildly, succeeding in opening his palm.
-He roared again and leaped back, then rushed her again and grabbed her arms.
+He bellowed again and leaped back, then rushed her and grabbed her arms.

-He grabbed the neckline of her dress with one hand and ripped, succeeding in tearing it open halfway down her front.
-Mia brought her knee up hard between his legs, and she heard the whoosh of his breath leaving his body.
-Still, his grip on her remained, and her second of triumph was short-lived when he drove her back against the wall.
+The man had grabbed the neckline of her dress with one hand and ripped, tearing it open halfway down her front.
+Mia had brought her knee up hard between his legs, and she’d heard the whoosh of his breath leaving his body.
+Still, his hold on her remained, and her second of triumph was short-lived when he’d driven her back against the wall.

-She wiggled in his iron grip, trying uselessly to stab him through the shoulder, but all she succeeded in doing was slashing at air.
-Then he grabbed her wrist.
+She’d wiggled in his iron grip, trying uselessly to stab him through the shoulder, but all she succeeded in doing was slashing at air.
+Then he twisted her wrist.
 She lost her grip, and the knife slipped through her fingers.

 Where is my brother?

-Unfair though it was, irrational it might have been, but she felt betrayed.
+Unfair though it was, irrational it might have been, but she’d felt betrayed.

 Why doesn’t he let me go!

-“Now you’re dead, bitch,” he hissed, and wrapped his hand around her throat.
+“Now you’re dead, bitch,” he’d hissed, and wrapped his hand around her throat.

 Before he squeezed down, Mia had felt a hard tremor go through him, and his eyes rolled back in his head.
 She’d stared up at him in frightened confusion as he tipped backward.